Advanced: PvE Legendaries

 Overall Legendary Rankings

 We have two competitive Legendary options: Charred Passions and Stormstout’s Last Keg, but they are good in different scenarios.
-For optimal play, you will want both.
+For optimal play as a non-Kyrian, you will want both.
 However, due to the lengthy process to obtain legendaries, you will want to pick one to craft first.
 Our recommendations are based on the kind of content you plan to focus on:

 For most raiders, we recommend Stormstout’s Last Keg (SSLK) as your primary legendary for a couple of reasons.
 First, when using Charred Passions your brew CDR will be slightly lower which can result in misaligned Celestial Brew timings.
 A notable early example of this is using Celestial Brew for Huntsman Altimor’s Rip Soul mechanic.
 Second, the rotation required for Charred Passions to outperform Stormstout’s Last Keg is more involved, and learning it and a new boss at the same time means you will learn both more slowly.